fglmtt/coding/lectures/github-copilot.md

 1. What is a good day for a software developer?
 2. What is a typical workday?

-They collected 5,971 responses from professional developers, who reflected on these questions and self-reported how they spent their time on various activities at work
+They collected 5,971 responses from professional developers who reflected on these questions and self-reported how they spent their time on various activities at work

 ---